-- Exploratory laparotomy: extrahepatic tumor deposits are a contraindication for LTx. - Criteria for premature termination of the procedure: any evidence of extrahepatic disease.
+At transplant, first exploratory laparotomy; criteria for premature termination of the procedure: any evidence of extrahepatic disease.
 Intraoperatively, prior to explantation of the liver, a regional lymph node exam (hepatoduodenal ligament) with frozen section will be performed.
+Positive regional nodes are considered extrahepatic disease.
 Any other suspicious lesions should be examined with frozen section.

-3. Surgery
+3. SURGERY

 The LTx will be performed according to standard procedures by the institutional protocol (Rotterdam, Leiden or Groningen).
 The LTx can be performed with a deceased donor liver (full size of split) or a graft from a living donor (right or left lobe according to current local protocols).
 The RAPID technique (38) is still considered an experimental procedure and should only be performed in trial setting.
 In case of a deceased liver graft the recipient operation should start as soon as the donor surgeon considers the liver transplantable.
 This policy saves time to call in a 2nd recipient in case there is extrahepatic disease.
 To speed up this process a back-up patient is already available.
 In case of extrahepatic disease and allocation to a back-up patient, Eurotransplant should be informed as soon as possible.
 The transplant procedure starts with an exploration of the abdomen to exclude extrahepatic disease.

 Careful inspection of peritoneum, omentum and lymph nodes is performed.
 Intraoperatively, prior to explantation of the liver, a regional lymph node exam (hepatoduodenal ligament) with frozen section will be performed.
 Any other suspicious lesions should be examined with frozen section.
+Any extrahepatic disease found during explorative laparotomy is a contraindication for transplantation.
 The transplantation can be performed according to local protocol, as long as tumor free margins can be achieved.